Blogs

 Think about which other factors need to be considered in your child’s costume once you do have an idea of what they would like to be.
 The other factor could be sensory, which was the case for us at another point in time.

 A year later and potty trained, he could not tolerate tags on shirts or the feel of costumes.
-We pivoted our approach and instead found an awesome cosplay Blippi t-shirt on Esty.
+We pivoted our approach and instead found an awesome cosplay Blippi t-shirt on Etsy.

 When the typical avenue did not work, we found a new solution.
 Be open to getting creative and thinking outside the box.
 Similarly, there will be times when you need to be open to not getting creative at all.